Return of the Ancients

 Order of the Djinn · artifact recovery

-Sends you to investigate strange Atlas occurrences and recover artifacts.
+DoesInvestigate strange Atlas occurrences and recover artifacts; the unique-item master.

 Lvl 1 picks: massive rare/unique chest chance, all map bosses drop +1 unique, or corrupted waystones get an extra modifier (cost: sent to a totally unknown location).